muftring/iu-netsci/topics/epidemics.md

 ## Contact Networks

 ## Immunization
-*immunization*: a vaccine or treatment given to individuals to cure or treat a specific pathogen
+*immunization*: a vaccine or treatment given to individuals to cure or treat a specific pathogen; how to block the spreading of a disease.

 > immunization strategies aim to minimize the threat of a pandemic by most effectively distributing the available vaccines or treatments.